ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 this quarter.

-Three times during the quarter and once at the time of the final exam, we will give you a programming assignment that you must complete in a short time frame (2-3 days) without any help from other people, including the course staff.
+Three times during the quarter and once at the time of the final exam, we will give you a programming assignment that you must complete in a short (24-48 hours) time frame without any help from other people, including the course staff.
+The final exam is cumulative, with three sections that each correspond to the material from one of the in-quarter exams.
+Your score on the assessment for a “third” of the course is the **maximum** of your score on that in-quarter exam and that part on the final.
+The scores on assessments are **0**, **1**, and **2**, with the same meanings as for programming assignments.

+For example:

+- On the three in-quarter exams you score 1, 0, and 2 (you miss the second).
+On the final exam you score 2, 1, and 0 on the three parts.
+Your assessment scores are 2, 1, 2, sufficient for a B, but not an A.
+- On the three in-quarter exams you score 2, 2, and 2.
+You skip the final so your scores are 0, 0, 0.
+Your assessment scores are 2, 2, 2, sufficient for an
+A.
+- On the three in-quarter exams you score 1, 1, and 1.
+On the final you score 2, 2, 2.
+Your assessment scores are 2, 2, 2, sufficient for an A.

+This grading policy also forms the missed exam policy – if you miss an in-quarter exam, you can make up that credit on the final.
+If you miss the final, your in-quarter exam scores will be used.
+Late work on exams or make-up exams will not be offered.

 You can use any resources, notes, readings, and past code from the course to help in addition to Web-based resources.
 Along with submitting the program, you will record a short video of yourself presenting the program you wrote, demonstrating its behavior and your understanding.
 We'll give some opportunities for practice with this process, and much more detailed instructions with the exam release.

 We **do not** expect that the programming work and recording will take three days of constant work.
 The tasks will be significantly shorter than the PAs, so